Alijavedofficial/SmartSpend/README.md

 4. **Transaction Tracking:**
     - Users can track their transactions over time, helping them understand spending patterns and budgeting habits.

-5. **Financial Goal Setting:**
-    - SpendSmart enables users to set financial goals, such as savings targets or debt reduction milestones, to stay focused on their financial objectives.

 ## Technologies Used:
 - Angular